PE and sport premium for primary schools -

 - Support the pupils’ awareness of emotions and help to develop their insight into stress and how this can impact them through 'Mindfulness' sessions

-- All children to experience wider sports activities such as curling and archery especially during Sports Week
+- Help all children to experience wider sports activities such as curling and archery especially during Sports Week

 - Support the physical development of EYFS pupils with the use of PE equipment in continuous provision